Meet our Full-Time Faculty

 Dr. Heisler joined Cal State San Marcos in Fall 2010; her areas of specialization are in child language disorders and child phonology.
-Dr. Heisler has over 15 years of international clinical experience working in a children's rehab center, private practice and in public schools.
+Dr. Heisler has extensive years of international clinical experience working in a children's rehab center, private practice and in public schools.
 Her research interests center around the interaction of speech and language in production processes, improving public education outcomes for infants and children from multicultural and multilingual populations and teaching and learning.

 Alison Scheer-Cohen, Ph.D., CCC-SLP

 Faculty Program Coordinator, BS in SLP, Post-Bac Prep Program, & TALC